adriendupuis/exercise-cleaner/README.md

 ### Tags

-Tags can be add as comment in exercises' files and the cleaner will remove what's inside.
+Tags can be added as comment in exercises' files and the cleaner will remove what's inside.

 The tags include a step number which can be a float.
 The cleaning script get a step as an argument and will clean inside tags having this step or greater.